My 3 Words – Three words to guide your actions

 - Create Simple Habits that Help us do more of what we like and remove what we don't want to do or dislike.

-Once again, to get ready for 2022, I choose three words that will guide me throughout the new year.
+Once again, to prepare for 2023, I choose three words to guide me throughout the new year.

 My 3 Words for The New Year 2020